hamk-uas/DifferentialConv2d/README.md

 Preservation of Differential Characteristics of Kernels.
 ```

-This repository is intended for extending that work and for testing other convolutional layer border handling methods using the testing framework developed in the original work.
+This repository is intended for testing and extending that work and for testing other convolutional layer border handling methods using the testing framework developed in the original work.